Panasonic GM1 vs TZ100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GM1 and Panasonic Lumix DMC-TZ100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the GM1 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the GM1 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GM1 Manual (free pdf) or the online Panasonic TZ100 Manual.
+Further information on the features and operation of the GM1 and TZ100 can be found, respectively, in the Panasonic GM1 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GM1 and the Panasonic TZ100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.